mattbishop/sql-event-store/README.md

 -- BEWARE the last event_id in this result set may not be the last event for the entity instance, so it -- cannot be used to append an event.
 To find the last event for an entity, use this query:

+-- SQLite / Postgres
 SELECT event_id FROM ledger
 WHERE entity = 'game'
   AND entity_key = '2022 Classic'
 ORDER BY sequence DESC LIMIT 1;

+-- SQL Server
+SELECT TOP 1 event_id FROM ledger
+WHERE entity = 'game'
+  AND entity_key = '2022 Classic'
+ORDER BY sequence DESC;
 ```

 ### Catching Up With New Events

-Your application may want to “catch up” from a previously read event and avoid replaying already-seen events.
-SQLite and Postgres have different mechanisms to do so.
+Your application may want to "catch up" from a previously read event and avoid replaying already-seen events.
+SQLite, Postgres, and SQL Server have different mechanisms to do so.

 #### Catching Up With SQLite